solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 import { Pedometer } from "expo-sensors";
 ```

 Depending on the package, there may be additional setup required.
+For example,
+if you're using the `expo-camera` package, you not only need to install the
+package but also configure the appropriate permissions in your `app.json` or
+`AndroidManifest.xml` file for Android and request runtime permissions for
-Be sure to
+accessing the camera.
+Be sure to read the
-read the [docs](https://docs.expo.dev/versions/latest/) when working with a new
+[Expo docs](https://docs.expo.dev/versions/latest/) when working with a new
 package.

 ### Integrate ecosystem libraries into your Expo app